HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ### Extracting and formatting the DN for OpenSearch

-After generating a certificate (e.g., admin.pem, node.pem, client.pem), you must extract the Distinguished Name (DN) in the format required by OpenSearch.
+After generating a certificate (for example, `admin.pem`, `node.pem`, `client.pem`), you must extract the Distinguished Name (DN) in the format required by OpenSearch.

 To extract the DN from a certificate in the correct OpenSearch format, run: